Frequently Asked Questions

 Does Antonian provide transportation?

 Because Antonian currently has enrolled students from approximately 65 zip codes in the greater San Antonio area, it is not feasible to provide equitable transportation service.
 However, staff can assist families in identifying fellow Antonian families who may be interested in carpooling.
 Likewise, a main line of VIA, the local public transportation company, is available and runs immediately in front of the school.
 Discount fares are available for VIA service.
-Antonian has a fleet of vehicles that is used to transport students to and from athletic and other school-sponsored events.
+Antonian has a fleet of nine vehicles that are used to transport students to and from athletic and other school-sponsored events.